BennyStrobes/Strober-lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is located on the 5th floor of the Landmark Center (401 Park Drive, Boston, MA 02215), just a few blocks from the Longwood Medical Area, which is home to Boston Children’s Hospital and Harvard Medical School.
+The Strober Lab (and [CHIP](https://www.chip.org/)) are located on the 5th floor of the Landmark Center (401 Park Drive, Boston, MA 02215), just a few blocks from the Longwood Medical Area, which is home to Boston Children’s Hospital and Harvard Medical School.

 {%
   include button.html